Out of the house: Democrat Biden makes first campaign stop in weeks

 “The presidency is about a lot more than tweeting from your golf cart,” Biden posted on Twitter on Sunday.

-Even as some of Biden’s donors and supporters have fretted over his low profile, he has consistently kept an edge over Trump in national polls as the Republican president’s handling of the health crisis causes his public approval ratings to slip.
+Even as some of Biden’s donors and supporters have fretted over his low profile, he has consistently kept an edge over Trump in national polls as the Republican president’s handling of the crisis causes his public approval ratings to slip.

+Nevertheless, Biden’s allies say the lockdown has deprived him of chances to showcase what they see as his major strength: his empathetic personality and ability to comfort people in times of loss.

-In an interview with WKOW-TV in Wisconsin broadcast on Sunday, Biden said being forced to campaign from home was working to his benefit.
+In an interview with WKOW-TV in Wisconsin broadcast on Sunday, Biden said being forced to campaign from home was working to his benefit, however.

-“So far, the more he’s out the more my poll numbers go up because of the things he says and does,” he said, laughing.
+“So far, the more he’s out the more my poll numbers go up because of the things he says and does,” he said.

-Biden’s last in-person event was a March 12 news conference in Wilmington and then a debate in a television studio in Washington D.C. on March 15.
+Biden’s last in-person event was a March 12 news conference in Wilmington and a debate in a television studio in Washington D.C. on March 15.

 His at-home campaigning has not gone without trouble.
 The Democrat blundered in an interview with a radio program on Friday, telling the host that black voters torn between voting for him and Trump “ain’t black.”
-Biden apologized later in the day for being “cavalier.”
+Biden apologized for being “cavalier.”

-The remarks sparked an uproar on social media, and the Trump campaign swiftly seized upon them as evidence Biden was taking the black vote for granted.
+The remarks sparked an uproar on social media, and the Trump campaign seized upon them as evidence Biden was taking the black vote for granted.
 African-Americans are a crucial constituency for Biden.

 Trump also commemorated the Memorial Day holiday, laying a wreath at Arlington National Cemetery in Virginia and visiting a historic fort in Baltimore, Maryland.